ResursBank/ResursBank.github.io/docs/platform-plugins/woocommerce/resurs-bank-payment-gateway-for-woocommerce--v2-2--resurs-checkout---simplified-flow/using-sku-as-article-numbers-in-old-plugin.md

 grand_parent: Platform Plugins
 ---

 # Using sku as article numbers in old plugin
-Created by Thomas Tornevall, last modified on 2023-09-13 The old module once **had** support for sku-values as articlenumbers on order rows, but has since the evolving of our plugins been removed from the configuration panel due to decisions.
+The old module once **had** support for sku-values as articlenumbers on order rows, but has since the evolving of our plugins been removed from the configuration panel due to decisions.
 The old plugin is currently